In Emsculpt

 This rejuvenation helps close the gap created by diastasis recti.
 This is supported by clinical studies which show Emsculpt for Diastasis Recti results in a significant reduction of ab separation.

-Studies demonstrate that Emsculpt improves diastasis recti by strengthening the abdominal wall.
+The studies demonstrate that Emsculpt improves diastasis recti by strengthening the abdominal wall.
 One study, published in the journal of Lasers in Surgery and Medicine, found:

 “Analysis…showed a statistically significant average 18.6% reduction of adipose tissue thickness, 15.4% increase in rectus abdominis muscle thickness, and 10.4% reduction in rectus abdominus separation (diastasis recti).”

-Emsculpt for Postpartum Women
+Other Ways Emsculpt Helps Postpartum Women

 Even if you do not suffer from Diastasis Recti, Emsculpt helps restore the appearance of your abdomen after giving birth.